suzaku01/mhf_displayer/README.md

-mhf_displayer is a C# form that shows hit point of large monster on display.
+mhf_displayer is a C# form that shows hit points of large monster on display.
 This project is WIP, and has some issues.
 Currently, only High Grade Edition is supported.